Buildings are central to both human well-being and global sustainability.

-• Residential and commercial buildings account for nearly 40% of total U.S. energy consumption.
+Residential and commercial buildings account for nearly 40% of total U.S. energy consumption and about 33% of global anthropogenic greenhouse gas emissions—making them a major focus for energy efficiency and climate mitigation.

-The Building Energy and Environments program at the University of Texas at Austin consists of a community of over 35 scholars (faculty, staff, postdocs and students) who investigate a wide range of issues related to building environments.
-Program research focuses on:
+The Building Energy and Environments program at The University of Texas at Austin consists of a community of over 35 scholars (faculty, staff, postdocs and students) who investigate a wide range of issues related to building environments.
+This program’s research focuses on:

 • Energy flows and conservation methods